Preview Feedback Plan

 - Multiple testers cannot find the evidence trail.

-- A group cannot see dissent or a steward cannot find the Adoption Kit and contribution route.
+- A group cannot see dissent or someone planning a new subject cannot find the adoption guide and correction route.

 - A major first-use path fails on mobile or hosted preview.